CompassLabs/docs/blog/2023-05-16-first-blog-post.md

 # Benefits

-* **Decrease the sim2real gap**: Dojo runs at the smart contract level and forks the actual blockchain to guarantee on-chain protocol logic
+* **Decrease the sim2real gap:** Dojo runs at the smart contract level and forks the actual blockchain to guarantee on-chain protocol logic

 * **Implement customized strategies:** Dojo’s flexible pythonic interface enables users to implement custom-made policies for agents to adopt